sebawita/KinveyChat/Tutorial/tutorial-03-entities.md

 We don't need a question step to test if an Entity Type works.
 The chatbot engine always makes an attempt to match to any of the available Entity Types.

-You can easily test the following expressions:
+You can easily test the following expressions by typing them in the test console:

 * *EVA1093FR* => should match: EVA1093FR
 * *My license is MAT1001UK* => should match: MAT1001UK
 * *This license AAA123BB* => shouldn't match anything

-And for each, expand the **Understanding**.
+Even though the chatbot won't understand you now, expand the **Understanding**.
 If a match occurs, you should find an object like:

 ```json
 "DrivingLicenseNumber": [